bdavs3/worker/README.md

 # Worker

+**Warning**: This README describes proposed usage of the service, which is still in development.

-Worker is a command-line service for running arbitrary Linux processes.
+`worker` is a command-line service for running arbitrary Linux processes.

 To use it, first run the server: